 Water serves to cool equipment and to generate steam that is used to produce energy and thus is an important consumable and auxiliary material in the entire production and processing cycle.

-The amount of water used fell from 703 million m3 in 2019 to 678 million m3 in 2020.
-Most of it (92%) was sourced from surface water for cooling purposes and returned back to the source in the same quality.
-The direct net consumption of freshwater fell from 12.5 million m3 to 12.4 million m3, which equates to an unchanged 1.32 m3 per ton of product.
-Upstream steel production accounted for most of the indirect consumption of 47.4 million m3 (2019: 47.9 million m3) in absolute terms and 5.03 m3 (2019: 5.03 m3) per ton of product.
+The amount of water used rose from 678 million m3 in calendar year 2020 to 722 million m3 in calendar year 2021 due to expanding crude steel production and processing.
+Most of it (93%) was sourced from surface water for cooling purposes and returned back to the source in the same quality.
+The direct blue water consumption climbed from 12.4 million m3 to 14.0 million m3; as before, this equates to 1.32 million m3 per ton of product.
+Upstream steel production accounted for most of the indirect consumption of 53.4 million m3 (2020: 47.4 million m3) in absolute terms and thus (as previously) 5.03 m3 per ton of product.

-The impact of voestalpine’s process plants on local water systems thus is relatively low and does not aggravate conditions in regions already affected by water scarcity.
-This is the finding of an externally verified study that determined the water scarcity footprint based on an analysis of all production activities across the entire value chain (“cradle to gate”).
-Determining the “blue water consumption” (i.e., the net consumption of freshwater) and/or the water scarcity footprint of each and every production facility involves analyzing the ways they contribute to the given region’s water scarcity in detail, also taking local hydrogeological conditions into account.
+voestalpine’s water consumption in production and processing has but minor effects on local water systems and does not aggravate conditions in regions already affected by water scarcity.
+This is the finding of an externally verified study that determined the water scarcity footprint based on a cradle-to-gate analysis of all production activities across the entire value chain.
+Determining the blue water consumption, i.e., the net consumption of freshwater, and/or the water scarcity footprint of each and every production facility involves detailed analyses of the ways they contribute to the given region’s water scarcity, also taking local hydrogeological conditions into account.